tonypags/resume/README.md

 </br>

 ## FAQ
-Click [here](https://github.com/tonypags/resume/blob/master/FAQ.md) to answer your most yearning questions.
-This is like Interview Number Zero.
+Click [here](https://github.com/tonypags/resume/blob/master/FAQ.md) to answer your burning questions.
+This is like our zeroth interview.
 </br>
 </br>
 </br>